CSG Systems International (NASDAQ:CSGS) Releases FY 2021 Earnings Guidance

-CSG Systems International (NASDAQ:CSGS) last released its quarterly earnings data on Wednesday, May 5th.
-The technology company reported $0.70 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.69 by $0.01.
-The company had revenue of $236.67 million for the quarter, compared to analysts’ expectations of $230.00 million.
-CSG Systems International had a net margin of 5.69% and a return on equity of 19.84%.
-Equities research analysts predict that CSG Systems International will post 2.82 EPS for the current fiscal year.

-Separately, Zacks Investment Research cut shares of CSG Systems International from a hold rating to a sell rating in a research report on Monday, July 19th.
+Separately, Zacks Investment Research cut CSG Systems International from a hold rating to a sell rating in a report on Monday, July 19th.

 CSG Systems International Company Profile